 TIP: Direct busses from Dublin reach the place in a little bit over one hour.
 Half- and full-day tours are also available.
 But if you want to make this visit one of your best day trips from Dublin, be sure to get a car.
 There are ample other places to see in County Wicklow, such as the village of Laragh, the Poulanass Waterfall, and Powerscourt Waterfall.
 Surely, you don’t want to miss them.

 5. The Wicklow Mountains

 You can certainly combine a drive through the Wicklow Mountains with your visit to Glendalough.
-However, if you’re aching for a deeper travel experience, be sure to devote a full day to your trip from Dublin to the mountains.
-On the other hand, with such epic hikes as the Wicklow Way and the St. Kevin’s Way, one day still can be not enough.
+However, if you’re aching for the deeper travel experiences, be sure to devote a full day to your trip from Dublin to the mountains.
+On the other hand, with such epic hikes as the Wicklow Way and the St. Kevin’s Way, even a weekend may not be enough.